mayuresh-2601/Netflix-SQL-Project/README.md

 GROUP BY category;
 ```

+Insight: Simple NLP-based content classification.

 ## 📊 Findings & Conclusion

-- Netflix has a strong balance between Movies and TV Shows.
+Netflix hosts a balanced mix of movies and TV shows, with shows growing rapidly.
-- Ratings like **TV-MA, TV-14, PG-13** frequently appear.
+Certain ratings appear consistently, reflecting Netflix’s broad audience focus.
-- The **United States, India, and the UK** are the biggest contributors.
+The United States, India, and the UK contribute large portions of total content.
-- Content additions increased sharply post-2018.
-- Keyword-based classification shows mixed content types.
+Content released in recent years shows strong increasing trends, especially post-2018.
+Keyword-based classification indicates that Netflix contains both family-friendly and mature content.
+Overall, this project demonstrates how SQL can extract deep insights from raw data and support content strategy decisions.

-## 👨‍💻 **Author – Mayuresh Kasar**
+## 👨‍💻 Author – Mayuresh Kasar

-This project is part of my **Data Analytics portfolio**.
+This project is part of my Data Analytics portfolio, showcasing SQL skills used in real business scenarios.
-Feel free to connect for collaboration or feedback!
+For collaboration or feedback, feel free to connect!